orassayag/crawler/INSTRUCTIONS.md

 This script performs two kinds of backups.
 The first one is local backup, to the backups directory, with the date of today and a running index.
 The second backup is a secondary backup, to a different path.
 You can control which backup to perform (or both of them) in the settings.js file.
-Can be run by terminal: 'npm run backup'.
+Can be run in the terminal: 'npm run backup'.

 crawl.script.js:
 This script is the main script of the application, it runs the crawling logic.
 Fetch links by building dynamic links to search engines, and for each link - Crawl the email address and save them to the Mongo database and log them to a TXT file.
-Can be run by terminal: 'npm start'.
+Can be run in the terminal: 'npm start'.

 delay.script.js:
 This script cannot run by itself, and it's only goal is to delay between first npm i script to a second one.